sunshinejr/SwiftyUserDefaults/README.md

 Defaults[colorKey] // => "red", typed as String?
 ```

-The compiler won't let you set a wrong value type, and fetching conveniently returns `String?` — no need for manual casting or special accessors.
+The compiler won't let you set a wrong value type, and fetching conveniently returns `String` — no need for manual casting or special accessors.

 ### Take shortcuts